 Despite their desire to learn, the word “Concept” often leaves them confused after several attempts to decode and understand it.

-Analogy of Architectural concept
+The analogy of the Architectural concept

 I tell them to imagine they were all having a party and have decided the party for special reasons would be a “White party”.